What happens next as Spain's Socialists try to form government

 Here are the likely next steps:

 Sanchez will approach other parties in an attempt to find common ground to form a government.
-The talks could last weeks if not months.
+The talks could last weeeks if not months.

 The first session of the lower chamber is scheduled for May 21.
 After that, King Felipe will consult with party leaders to find a prime ministerial candidate who the lower chamber will support.